Frenchtown (Tallahassee): Revitalization efforts

+Frenchtown has experienced increased development activity in recent years.
+Its proximity to Florida State University, with some areas located less than a quarter-mile away, has contributed to the growing demand for housing and commercial space.
+This has raised concerns among residents and community advocates about potential gentrification and displacement.

+Demographics

+As of 2019 data from the City of Tallahassee, Frenchtown has a population of approximately 5,716 residents and contains over 2,000 households.
+The neighborhood's median annual income is around $24,000, with an estimated 24.8% of residents living below the poverty line compared to an overall poverty rate of 12% in Tallahassee.
+Demographically, more than two-thirds of Frenchtown's population identifies as African American, in contrast to the citywide proportion of less than 35%.

 Location

 Frenchtown is located northwest of downtown Tallahassee.
 The City of Tallahassee Planning Department defined the neighborhood's boundaries as Seventh Avenue and Alabama Street to the north, Bronough Street to the east, Tennessee Street to the south and Woodward Avenue to the west.
 However, until the 1970s it extended south of Tennessee Street to Park Avenue, including land currently occupied by the LeRoy Collins Leon County Public Library.

-In the 1990s, Frenchtown's main street, Macomb Street, was widened to four lanes.
-The buildings on the west side of the street, including some music venues, were torn down.
+Frenchtown is located in the poorest zip code in the state, according to a 2018 study by the Florida Chamber of Commerce.

 Education

 Residents are served by Leon County Schools.
 Most residents are zoned to either Riley Elementary School or Bond Elementary School, while some are zoned to Ruediger Elementary School.
 Residents are divided between Griffin Middle School and Raa Middle School, and between Leon High School and Godby High School.

 At the north end of Macomb Street is the Old Lincoln High School, today a neighborhood service center.
-It closed as a school in 1967, when blacks were admitted to the previously all-white Leon High School.
+It closed as a school in 1969, when blacks were admitted to the previously all-white Leon High School.